 Homeowners insurance is a great way to protect your home and its contents from damage caused by covered hazards.
 However, it's important to understand that not all window damage is covered by homeowners insurance.
 In some cases, you may be able to get your insurance company to cover the cost of replacing windows, but it depends on the type of damage and the policy you have.
 When it comes to window repair and replacement, homeowners insurance typically covers damages caused by covered hazards, such as a tree branch falling during a storm and cracking the window.

-Also, keep in mind that homeowners insurance doesn't cover window maintenance problems or wear and tear.
+However, it does not cover window maintenance problems or wear and tear.
 If your window needs repair or replacement because it's drafty, for example, homeowners insurance won't cover the cost.
 Broken window seals may also not be covered by homeowners insurance.
 If there is a strong wind outside and a branch passes through your window, you may be tempted to contact your insurance company and request that an appraiser visit your home.

 Typically, repair and replacement costs billed by a window and roof contractor are covered by your insurance provider.
 However, depending on how your windows were damaged, your insurance policy may or may not cover the damage.
 A homeowners insurance deductible denotes the amount of out-of-pocket money you'll need to provide before insurance companies pay a claim.
 If you have a high-deductible policy to lower your premiums and the cost of replacing the window is relatively low, then the replacement amount probably won't exceed your deductible.